pedrorocha02/AzureWeatherProject/README.md

   - Temperature trends over time.
   - Humidity and pressure variations.
   - Geographic weather patterns.
-  - Anomaly detection for extreme weather conditions.
+  - City social stats overview.

 ## Future Improvements
 - Implement **synchronization** between Notebook #1 and Notebook #2 to improve efficiency and avoid data loss.
 - Enhance **real-time analytics** by integrating Azure Stream Analytics for faster processing.
 - Automate **data ingestion and transformation** using Azure Data Factory pipelines or through Databricks Jobs.
-- Improve **Power BI dashboard interactivity** with drill-through reports and dynamic filtering, by adding more cities.
+- Improve **Power BI dashboard interactivity** with drill-through reports and dynamic filtering, and by adding more cities.

 ## Conclusion
 This project demonstrates a scalable and cloud-based approach to weather data processing using Azure services.
 By leveraging Azure Event Hubs, Blob Storage, Azure SQL, and Power BI, it ensures efficient data ingestion, processing, and visualization while maintaining security and flexibility.
 This architecture provides a foundation for future enhancements, where new features and improvements to the overall system can be implemented.